mattvenn/zero-to-asic-www/content/post/cob.md

 ![cob setup](/cob_setup.jpg)

 After the dies are glued onto the circuit boards and the machines are set up, the bonding happens automatically.
-We had 50 boards made, which I’ll be using for prizes and gifts for people.

 ![bonding](/cob_bond.jpg)